fandango-fuzzer/fandango/docs/Contributing.md

 The [tests](sec:running-tests)= aren't run as part of pre-commit, because they take significant time to complete.
 Run them manually.
 ```

+`uv.lock` is a snapshot of the (actual) dependencies used in this project.
+After updating the dependencies in `pyproject.toml`, make sure `uv.lock` is up-to-date with `uv lock`.

 (sec:first-time-contributors)=
 ## First Time Contributors